BlueBrain/Brayns/python/doc/source/install.rst

 .. code-block:: console

-    # Use python3.9 instead of python if system version is older
+    # Use python3.9 instead of python if system version is older.
     $ python -m venv mypythonvenv

 Now the environment can be activated with: